drudru/understanding_redo/README.md

 3. No new language needs to be learned to use the software.
 All you need to know is the most basic Unix shell.
 4. The pattern matching of targets to their 'do' file or to their 'default.do' is similar to other matching systems built by DJB.
-5. DJB tends to simplify things to such a degree, that it may feel very foreign to someone with experience with other systems.
+5. DJB tends to simplify things to such a high degree.
+It may feel very foreign to someone with experience with other systems.
+In many DJB systems, he tends to eliminate systems or unnecessary features in order to make the system more general.
-6. Crucial insights are not understood via the documentation.
+6. Related to above.
+Crucial design insights are not understood via the documentation.
 For example, you may puzzle over how or why something is the way it is.
 It is usually only later that you discover the insight.